We hear it so frequently that it seems to buzz on replay in our brains…

 A word of warning first, though: virtual bootcamps are popping up across the web by uncertified “trainers.”
 Avoid these sketchy ones at all costs.

-Our virtual fitness bootcamp at BIM Fitness & Performance is led by NSCA certified trainers and overseen by a Doctor of Physical Therapy, making it one of the safest and most successful fitness bootcamps there is.
+Our virtual fitness bootcamp at our personal training facility in Fort Myers is led by NSCA certified trainers and overseen by a Doctor of Physical Therapy, making it one of the safest and most successful fitness bootcamps there is.

 Not only is it insanely convenient to attend our fitness bootcamp from anywhere in the world – it’s also crazy-fun, perfectly challenging, and completely customized for your age, goals, and fitness level.